Beytullahp42/Calculator-Flutter/README.md

 # Calculator

-This is a simple calculator application developed for the assignments in SE-017 - Mobile Applications at Estonian Entrepreneurship University of Applied Sciences during the 2024-2025 spring semester.
+This is a simple calculator application developed for the assignments in **SE-017 - Mobile Applications** at Estonian Entrepreneurship University of Applied Sciences during the **2024–2025 spring semester**.

-This app allows users to perform basic arithmetic operations, convert kilometers to miles, and keep a history of calculations.
+The app allows users to:

+- Perform basic arithmetic operations
+- Convert kilometers to miles
+- View and store a history of past calculations
+- Evaluate expressions using **EMDAS** (no **P** since this app doesn't support parentheses lol)

-## Used Technologies
+## 🛠️ Used Technologies

-This application is built using Flutter and Dart, leveraging Android Studio for development.
+This application is built using:

+- Flutter & Dart
+- Android Studio

-## Screenshots
+## 📸 Screenshots

 <img src="Screenshots/s1.png" width="200"/> <img src="Screenshots/s2.png" width="200"/> <img src="Screenshots/s3.png" width="200"/> <img src="Screenshots/s4.png" width="200"/>